Christmas Day weather forecast: Sunny for some, thunderstorms for others

+If you're surfing, swimming or fishing on the west coast today, take care.

+MetService is warning of powerful swells up to 4m affecting the west of the country through to midday, and says people should be "vigilant" if they're heading for coastal areas.

-Christmas Day forecasts have been locked in - and it's Auckland that looks like the best place to be unwrapping presents, with clear skies and a high of 23C.
+Christmas Day forecasts have also been locked in - and it's Auckland that looks like the best place to be unwrapping presents, with clear skies and a high of 23C.

 But if you're in Taupō, Waikato, Waitomo or Taumaranui, the weather outside looks frightful.
 You could be seeing heavy showers or even thunderstorms in localised areas during the afternoon.